anas-elghafari/knowledge-graph-metadata-form/README.md

-# Getting Started with Create React App
+# Knowledge Graph Metadata Form

+A React-based form for collecting and managing knowledge graph metadata with AI-powered field suggestions.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).